firebase/genkit/docs/plugins/google-cloud.md

 ### Generate-level metrics

-These are special acion metrics relating to actions that interact with a model.
+These are special action metrics relating to actions that interact with a model.
 In addition to requests and latency, input and output are also tracked, with model specific dimensions that make debugging and tuning configurations easier.